Nguyễn Trọng Hoàng: Club career

+In 2019, Trọng Hoàng signed for the newly promoted V.League 1 club Viettel, signing a three-year contract.
+He was part of the squad that won the 2020 V.League 1, making 12 appearances during the season.
+He was also named in the V.League Team of the season.

+In January 2022, Trọng Hoàng returned back to Sông Lam Nghệ An and was named as the team vice-captain.
+His second spell with the team was marked by several months of absents due to disc herniation.

+In February 2024, Trọng Hoàng terminated his contract with Sông Lam Nghệ An and joined V.League 1 fellow Hồng Lĩnh Hà Tĩnh in a free transfer.

 International career

 In 2007, Trọng Hoàng was in Alfred Riedl's plan for the 2007 Southeast Asian Games.
 However, he was left out because he had to take the final exam for his high school studies.

 In 2009, Trọng Hoàng was again chosen to play in the 2009 Southeast Asian Games by Henrique Calisto.
 Trọng Hoàng scored in the third game of the tournament against Malaysia.
 However, he was injured when he played against Cambodia, which prevented him from playing in the semi-final.
 In the tournament's final, Trọng Hoàng came on as the substitute but the team lost against Malaysia in the final and received the silver medal.
 Despite the loss, the team's performance in the tournament was impressive enough that Trọng Hoàng is one of the few players who were called up to play in the national team.

 In 2010, he was again chosen to play in the 2010 Asian Games in Guangzhou, in which he scored two goals against Turkmenistan and Bahrain to help Vietnam proceed into the second round for the first time in history.
 The team lost to North Korea, but he was then selected to play in the 2010 AFF Suzuki Cup.
 In the first game, Trọng Hoàng scored two goals against Myanmar after he came on at the 72–minute.
 The team came on to win 7–1.